The dispersion time of random walks on finite graphs: Conclusions

-The second main open problem is whether for any graph, the sequential and parallel dispersion time are of the same order.
-In order to prove this result, it might be useful to derive some general lower bounds on the dispersion time, which are in turn interesting on their own right.
-One strong variant of such lower bound could be whether for any graph, the sequential (or parallel) dispersion time takes $\Omega(n)$.
+The second main open problem is whether the sequential and parallel dispersion times are of the same order, we know of no graph where this does not hold however it seems hard to prove. \begin{pbl} Is it true that for any graph $G$, $t_{par}(G)= \BO{t_{seq}(G)}$? \end{pbl} In order to prove this result, it might be useful to derive some general lower bounds on the dispersion time, which are in turn interesting and useful in their own right.
+In particular